Are you new to circle dance? or getting more involved?

 All of us can get delayed for many reasons.
 If you do arrive late, just wait at the edge of the circle until the next dance.
 If taking off your coat can be done unobtrusively, you could settle yourself.
 There are usually chairs.
 Or you could wait till the break between dances to put on your dancing shoes and put things away.

 Most but not all dances are done while holding hands in a circle.
 To make it easier to connect we dance with thumbs to the right; left palm down, right palm up.
+You may have done Dances of Universal Peace where with the same intention, the thumbs go the opposite way.
+Please don’t be embarrassed if someone switches the handhold on you.
+Those of us who dance regularly just get so used to this, it feels odd and you may as well learn.
+Not meant as criticism.

 Holding the silence at the end of a dance